 An intended consequence of these relationships is also to improve the parents’ knowledge of the education system, making for an easier transition onto school.

-The second intake in 2022 to Little Learners was 21 children attending one of three Shepparton children’s centres, Colliver Road, Arthur Mawson and Leslie Gribble.
+The third intake in 2023 to Little Learners saw 23 children attending, attendance has more than doubled since 2019.
+Children attend one of two of Shepparton children’s centres, Colliver Road and Leslie Gribble.
 The children attend 5 hours kinder a week.

 Place-based programs like Little Learners align with our vision of “inclusive, interconnected communities where everybody has equal opportunity to participate”.
 Our project partnerships with Uniting Goulburn North East and Greater Shepparton City Council are critical in delivering on an inclusive and culturally appropriate response to the needs of CaLD children.